yashkapoor72/binaryCameraRecorder/gstreamer/subprojects/gst-docs/markdown/additional/design/tracing.md

 Tracers are plugin features.
 They have a simple api:

-class init Here the tracers describe the data the will emit.
+class init Here the tracers describe the data they will emit.

 instance init Tracers attach handlers to one or more hooks using `gst_tracing_register_hook()`.
-In case the are configurable, they can read the options from the *params* property.
+In case they are configurable, they can read the options from the *params* property.
 This is the extra detail from the environment var.